LANTRA, BORDA, NPTC, RoSPA & DVSA 4×4 Off Road Qualifications

 The NPTC are the National Proficiency Testing Council and are a part of City & Guilds.
 NPTC assessments are available for 4×4 operators, and the level of competency expected is similar to that required by Lantra.
 Usually, the Lantra course, due to it’s integrated training and assessment will prove more cost efficient.
 Though the criteria for assessment is available openly, we are unaware of whether C&G NPTC 4×4 assessors are required to have any knowledge of occupational road risk, so we cannot recommend this option.

-Driving Instructors are the only people who can legally train anyone to drive a car or car based 4×4.
-When organising training for you or your company then decide whether you need any element of the training to be undertaken in a 4×4 vehicle under 3.5tonnes (any 4 wheel drive which is legally regarded as a category B vehicle).
-If it does – you should ensure that the training provider is a DSA Approved Driving Instructor.
-Any training provider who asks for payment for car driver training who isn’t a DSA ADI is breaking the letter of the law. (see our correspondence from the DSA outlining their position on off-road driver training.)
+Approved Driving Instructors can legally train anyone to drive a car or car based 4×4.
+When organising training for you or your company then decide whether you need any element of the training to be undertaken in a 4×4 category B vehicle on the road.
+If it does, bearing in mind that road risk for 4×4 drivers is estimated to be far higher than that of off-road use – you should ensure that the training provider is a DVSA Approved Driving Instructor.

-Very few off-road trainers are also DSA registered.
+Very few off-road trainers are also DVSA registered.

 If you want any help working out what training is the most suitable for yourselves, or if you are looking for a 4×4 Instructor Course – feel free to contact us: